AdalbertoLacruz/less_dart/README.md

 	    <div>
 	      ...

+## Custom Transformer, Custom Plugin, Custom Functions
+You could clone the package to your local environment and modify it to add plugins.
+But, ...

+Other way, is to inherit the transformer in your application.
+Create a file `lib\transformer.dart` which extends the less_dart `FileTransformer` (see example in: `test\custom_transformer.dart`).
+The `customOptions` method could be override to modify the less options defining a custom plugin with custom functions.

 ## Differences with official (js) version

 - Javascript evaluation is not supported.
   - If this is a problem use [less_node](https://pub.dartlang.org/packages/less_node).
-  - Alternatively you can use 'Custom Functions' (see test/custom_functions_test.dart') from your dart program.
+  - Alternatively you can use 'Custom Functions' (see example in: `test/custom_functions_test.dart`) from your dart program, or your custom transformer.
 - Added option `--banner=bannerfile.txt`.
 - Added directive `@options "--flags";`.
 Intended to be the first line in a less file/tag, acts globally.
 This directive let specify individual options in batch processing.
 Example: `@options "--strict-math=on --strict-units=on --include-path=test/data";`.
 - Modified directive `@plugin "lib";`. lib is the plugin name and must exist as dart code in the plugins directory.
 By now only `@plugin "less-plugin-advanced-color-functions";` is operative.
+You could define your custom plugins as indicated above.

 ## Known issues